On the Topology of J-Groups: Basic Definitions and First Results

-\begin{question} We say that a topological group $G$ has property $(J_1),(J_2),(J_3),(J_4)$ respectively, if there is a constant $w$ and a continuous self-map $\smfunc{f}{G}{G}$ such that \begin{itemize} \item [($J_1$)] $f(x\cdot w) = x\cdot f(x);$ \item [($J_2$)] $f(x\cdot w) = f(x)\cdot x;$ \item [($J_3$)] $f(w\cdot x) = x\cdot f(x);$ \item [($J_4$)] $f(w\cdot x) = f(x)\cdot x.$ \end{itemize} In Definition \ref{definition_topological_j_group}, we took property $(J_2)$ as a definition for a topological J-group, but it is a natural question whether these different concepts all lead to the same class of topological groups.
+\begin{question} We say that a topological group $G$ has property $(J_1),(J_2),(J_3),(J_4)$ respectively, if there is a constant $w$ and a continuous self-map $ f \colon G \rightarrow G$ such that \begin{itemize} \item [($J_1$)] $f(x\cdot w) = x\cdot f(x);$ \item [($J_2$)] $f(x\cdot w) = f(x)\cdot x;$ \item [($J_3$)] $f(w\cdot x) = x\cdot f(x);$ \item [($J_4$)] $f(w\cdot x) = f(x)\cdot x.$ \end{itemize} In Definition \ref{definition_topological_j_group}, we took property $(J_2)$ to define a topological J-group, but it is a natural question whether these different concepts all lead to the same class of topological groups.
 It is easy to see $(J_1)$ is equivalent to $(J_4)$ and that $(J_2)$ is equivalent to $(J_3)$ (the witness $w$ and the self-map $f$ have to be modified).
-In \cite[Remark 2.6]{bernhardt2021} it is shown that for \emph{discrete} J-groups all four notions are equivalent.
+In \cite[Remark 2.6]{JGroups} it is shown that for \emph{discrete} J-groups all four notions are equivalent.
 However, it seems that the methods cannot be carried over.
-In any way, the difference seems to be not so important for the results of the present article since in all of our concrete examples the witness $w$ lies in the center of the group (see Question \ref{question_central_witness}), and in this case $(J_1)$ is clearly equivalent to $(J_2)$. \end{question}
+In any way, the difference seems to be not so important for the results of the present article since in most of our concrete examples the witness $w$ lies in the center of the group and in this case $(J_1)$ is clearly equivalent to $(J_2)$. \end{question}